input-output-hk/mantis-wallet/README.md

 If you're making a new release, don't forget to:
 - Bump `version` in `package.json`
-- Update `compatibleMidnightVersions` in `package.json` to the range of acceptable backend versions (regarding data directory / database compatibility)
+- Update `compatibleNodeVersions` in `package.json` to the range of acceptable backend versions (regarding data directory / database compatibility)